globalgov/manydata/README.md

 <img src="man/figures/README-missing-1.png" width="100%" />

-Finally, the `compare_categories()` function help researchers identify how variables across datasets within a database relate to one another.
+Finally, the `compare_categories()` function help researchers identify how variables across datasets within a datacube relate to one another in five categories.
 Observations are matched by an “ID” variable to facilitate comparison.
 The categories here include ‘confirmed’, ‘majority’, ‘unique’, ‘missing’, and ‘conflict’.
 Observations are ‘confirmed’ if all non-NA values are the same across all datasets, and ‘majority’ if the non-NA values are the same across most datasets.
 ‘Unique’ observations are present in only one dataset and ‘missing’ observations indicate there are no non-NA values across all datasets for that variable.
 Observations are in ‘conflict’ if datasets have different non-NA values.

 ``` r
 plot(compare_categories(emperors, key = "ID"))
 ```

-    #> There were 116 matched observations by ID variable across datasets in database.
+    #> There were 116 matched observations by ID variable across datasets in datacube.

 <img src="man/figures/README-categories-1.png" width="100%" />

 ## Consolidating ‘many’ data

-To retrieve an individual dataset from this database, we can use the `pluck()` function.
+To retrieve an individual dataset from this datacube, we can use the `pluck()` function.

 ``` r